-Easy Butter Chicken
+Easy Butter Chicken (30 minute recipe!)

 And if you love using your slow cooker, make sure to check out our crockpot butter chicken!

-We've been making versions of this recipe for many years so we have had plenty of opportunities to tweak the method.
-Our butter chicken recipe is very easy to make but still every bit as delicious as what you'll find at your favorite restaurant.
-We simplify the traditional recipe in 2 ways:
+I’ve been making versions of this recipe for many years, so I’ve had ample opportunities to refine the method.
+My butter chicken recipe is straightforward to make, but still every bit as delicious as what you’ll find at your favorite restaurant.
+I simplify the traditional recipe in two ways:

 - Simmer the sauce.
-Since we cook the sauce and chicken together we get to skip the time most recipes take to simmer the sauce by itself.
-To birds, one stone, same result.
+Since I cook the sauce and chicken together, you get to skip the time most recipes take to simmer the sauce by itself: two birds, one stone, same result.

 How to make butter chicken

-Over the many years of making this recipe we've refined the method so that it is very simple to make.
-Here's what to do:
+Over the years, I’ve refined the method for making this recipe to make it very simple.
+Here’s what to do:

 - Cook the onions, garlic, and ginger until deliciously caramelized.
+You’re going for a dark brown and ultra-flavorful here.

-- Add the spices and tomatoes then blend the sauce until smooth.
+- Add the spices and tomatoes, and let them cook for a moment to release their flavors.
+Then, blend the sauce until smooth.

-- Now cook the chicken in the sauce so that it's flavorful and tender.
+- Now, cook the chicken in the sauce so it’s flavorful and tender.

 That’s it!
 You’ve just made your favorite Indian curry!

-Tips for making easy butter chicken
+Tips for making this easy butter chicken recipe

 - Brown the onions well.
 They add the most amazing flavor and contribute to the sweetness of the curry.